xermicus/blindspot/README.md

 ```

 # Disclaimer
 Do not run this software as `root`!
-There's should be no reason to do so.
+There should be no reason to do so.

 This tool is just a small hobby project and in no way trying to solve package management on linux as a whole.